seannyD/DnD_Cymraeg/DND_SRD_CYM/Dosbarthau/Dyhiryn_cy.md

 ### Talent Dibynadwy (Reliable Talent)

 Erbyn lefel 11, rydych chi wedi perfeithio'r sgiliau rydych chi wedi'u dewis.
-Pryd bynnag y gwnewch cais medraeth sy'n caniatáu i chi ychwanegu'ch bonws hyfedredd, gallwch drin rhol d20 o 9 neu lai fel 10.
+Pryd bynnag y gwnewch cais gallu sy'n caniatáu i chi ychwanegu'ch bonws hyfedredd, gallwch drin rhol d20 o 9 neu lai fel 10.

 >  By 11th level, you have refined your chosen skills until they approach perfection.
 Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.